munificent/craftinginterpreters/book/garbage-collection.md

 of pointers to the upvalues it captures.
 We trace all of those.

-That's the basic mechanism for processing a gray object, but there are two loose ends to tie off.
+That's the basic mechanism for processing a gray object, but there are two loose ends to tie up.
 First, some logging.

 ^code log-blacken-object (1 before, 1 after)